bao-project/bao-docs/source/development/doc_guidelines.rst

 Referencing Links
 -----------------
-To create a implicit link to a title, you should know that all headings are considered as Hyperlinks.
-This is the syntax
+To create a implicit link to a section title, you should know that all headings automatically generate hyperlink targets.
+This is the syntax:

 .. code-block:: rest